jkwiatk1/jk_website/_pages/travels.md

 Traveling by car means freedom and independence.
 There is no need to have a specific destination, and it is enough to enjoy the route itself to have unforgettable adventures.

 Together with friends, I took part in two editions of the Zlombol charity rally in 2022 to Albania and 2023 to Portugal.
+In 2023, I also went on an off-road trip to Romania

 I took part in language courses in the United States and the United Kingdom.